 – GRE scores and letters of recommendation are not required, but a final transcript with proof of a BS from a United States accredited university is required.
 A short personal statement detailing the background of the applicant and their interest in Pharmaceutical Engineering is also required.
 Applicants should also submit their resume with their application.

 – To apply to the Non-Degree program of study, please apply on-line at the Graduate School New Brunswick.
 To apply, search for the Chemical and Biochemical Engineering Program of Study and choose the Non-Degree option.
 Make sure you discuss you are interested in Pharmaceutical Engineering in your personal statement.

 – Permission to enroll in a specific course is granted by the department by assigning a special permission number.

 – Students are allowed to take up to 4 courses (12 credit hours) as non-degree students.
 Students are graded and receive a transcript.
 These courses on the transcript are preceded with the letter “K”.
-At a later time, if the student desires they can apply for a change of degree status to a degree program.
-Students who have not taken the GRE and would like to pursue the MS or ME program can apply for a change of degree status without the GRE.
-If a student is accepted into the MS, ME or PhD program, the courses with K-prefix (with grade A, B+ or B only) will count toward the degree and the K-prefix is deleted from the transcript.
+At a later time, if the student desires (and has maintained a cumulative GPA of at least 3.0 with no more than two grades less than B in the core courses) they can apply for a change of degree status to a degree program.
+Students who have not taken the GRE and would like to pursue the MS, ME or PhD program can apply for a change of degree status without the GRE.
+If a student is accepted into the MS, ME or PhD program, the courses with K-prefix will count toward the degree and the K-prefix is deleted from the transcript.

 – In general, students with an engineering, pharmacy or science background tend to do well in the pharmaceutical engineering courses.